learntogrowbaguz/documentation-1/docs/Using Randomness/v1/get-a-random-number.md

 The contract should own enough LINK to pay the specified fee.
 The beginner walkthrough explains how to [fund your contract](/docs/fund-your-contract/).

-Note, the below values have to be configured correctly for VRF requests to work.
+Note, the following values must be configured correctly for VRF requests to work.
 You can find the respective values for your network in the [VRF Contracts page](/docs/vrf/v1/configuration/).

 - `LINK Token` - LINK token address on the corresponding network (Ethereum, Polygon, BSC, etc)
 - `VRF Coordinator` - address of the Chainlink VRF Coordinator